PhiSpel/spielbeispiel-lgls/README.md

-# Animation of the Calculations of a Static Beam Structur
+# Animation of the Calculations of a Static Rod Structur

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/PhiSpel/spielbeispiel-lgls/main)
 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

-This is a simple web app demonstrating the linear equation system required to solve a static beam structure.
+This is a simple web app demonstrating the linear equation system required to solve a static rod structure.
 It is largely based on code from @m-r-schenk.
 [Click here](https://share.streamlit.io/PhiSpel/spielbeispiel-lgls/main) to launch the app.
 This app is built using python and streamlit.

 ![](screenshot.png)